Salabat Jung: Conflict with Marathas

 Salabat Jung made his entry in great pomp and took formal possession of Hyderabad.
 His first attention was directed to rewarding his allies.
 Gratuities were bestowed on the officers according to their rank from 100,000 to the commander in chief to 5,000 to each ensign.
 The future pay of the troops was settled with equal liberality.
 A communication was opened with Machilipatnam (Masulipatam) and from that port only 220 miles distant the French were supplied with recruits of men, stores and ammunition.
 De Bussy was thus enabled afterwards to increase his Europeans to 500 and to arm new Sipahis (Native Soldiers) whom he recruited in the country making a total of 5,000 Sipahis.
 Salabat Jung did not remain long at his capital.
-The threatened appearance of Ghazi ud-Din Khan Feroze Jung II, the disaffection of Aurangabad and the prospect of renewed invasion by the Marathas required his presence on his northern frontier and he set off for Aurangabad within a month (May 1751) after his arrival.
+The threatened appearance of Ghazi ud-Din, the disaffection of Aurangabad, and the prospect of a renewed invasion by the Marathas required his presence on his northern frontier and he set off for Aurangabad within a month (May 1751) after his arrival.

-Salabat Jung reached Aurangabad on 18 June and in the month of August, Balaji Baji Rao having settled his internal disorders again invaded and ravaged the Mughal territory at the head of 40,000 men.
+Salabat Jung reached Aurangabad on 18 June, and in the month of August, Balaji Baji Rao having settled his internal disorders invaded and ravaged the Mughal territory at the head of 40,000 men.
 The character of the French auxiliaries acquired fresh lustre on this occasion.
-While at Aurangabad their discipline and orderly conduct had commanded the respect of the Indians and they now established the superiority of the Salabat Jung over the Marathas.
-The Peshwa, meanwhile, had ordered Holkar and Scindia to join Ghazi ud-Din Khan Feroze Jung II and to affect a junction with himself near Aurangabad, occupied by Salabat Jung and his French allies.
-The news of this fresh campaign filled the Nizam and his advisers with consternation and dismay.
-But it was in the hour of danger that the courage of Charles Joseph Patissier better known as Marquis de Bussy-Castelnau rose to its greatest height.
+While at Aurangabad, their discipline and orderly conduct had commanded the respect of the Indians and they now established the superiority of the Salabat Jung over the Marathas.
+The Peshwa, meanwhile, had ordered Holkar and Scindia to join Ghazi ud-Din and to affect a junction with himself near Aurangabad, occupied by Salabat Jung and his French allies.
+The news of this fresh campaign dismayed the Nizam and his advisers.